The 3 Golden Rules of Accounting: A Beginner-Friendly Guide for Business Owners

 Generally, the three golden rules of accounting can be applied to all of these different types of accounts, but their application should be considered separately to extract the maximum benefits of these rules.

-Let’s discuss the three golden rules of accounting one by one:
+Let’s discuss the three golden rules of accounting one by one

 Three Golden Rules of Accounting-01

-1. Debit the Receiver, Credit the Giver
+Rule 1: Debit the Receiver, Credit the Giver (Personal Account)

 This principle of accounting is applicable to personal accounts.
 It simply means that when an individual gives something to the business, it is considered to be an inflow, and hence, the person must be credited in the books of accounts.